Is your son or daughter ready to live independently? To start working? How will you teach them everything they need to make that transition?

 - Have continuous parent / guardian support

-- Willing to fully engage in the program and respond positively to supervision
+- Motivated to fully engage in the program and respond positively to supervision

 - Does not require 1:1 intervention/interaction throughout the day and is capable of simple decision-making

-- Capable of self-care and activities of daily living with prompting (e.g. eating, brushing teeth, dressing, toileting, hygiene and grooming)
+- Capable of self-care and activities of daily living without prompting (e.g. eating, brushing teeth, dressing, toileting,

 - Be free from patterns of aggression or abuse toward self, others and property